orientechnologies/orientdb/README.md

 In `Application Component` set our BCP component `BC-DB-ODB`.

 Then `Next` and select the correct branch e.g. `fa/rel-3.1` and patch level e.g. `000`.

+Copy the `ID` of the correction request to the initial comment in your PR e.g. `CR-Id: 002075125900001706292020`.
+After that the CWB voter will vote successfully.